pavanmishra/cup/README.md

 ===

 ## dispeak

 All the wizard speak is quoted as below.
 > And muggles quoteth not

 ## How to dispel?

-You can choose to write your web.py application to one of the following interfaces
+You can choose to write your web.py application in on of the following styles.

 > You have several spells to ward of the charm

-`dispel`, original inspiration
+`dispel`, it all started with this.

 > stupefy

 ```python